-You need a website!
+If you're an advertising or digital media college student, you need a website!
 Don’t even question this, you need it.
-Here are some options for you.
-[Note: if you want to build websites for a living, do not use any of these suggestions — build your website “from scratch.”]
+This page has some options and tips for you.
+[Note: if you want to build websites for a living, do not use any of these suggestions — build your website “from scratch"!]

 The first step to building a good portfolio site is having something to show on that site.
 So, save your homework assignments in the cloud!